gtauzin/kedro-dagster/README.md

 - **Customization:** The core integration lives in the auto‑generated Dagster `definitions.py`.
 For advanced use cases, you can extend or override these definitions.
 - **Kedro Hooks Preservation:** Kedro hooks are preserved and called at the appropriate time during pipeline execution, so custom logic (e.g., data validation, logging) continues to work seamlessly.
 - **MLflow Compatibility:** Use [Kedro-MLflow](https://github.com/Galileo-Galilei/kedro-mlflow) with Dagster’s [MLflow integration](https://dagster.io/integrations/dagster-mlflow) to track experiments, log models, and register artifacts.
+- **(Experimental) Dagster Partition Support:** Make use of Dagster's partitions to fan-out Kedro nodes acting on partitioned data.
-- **Logger Integration:** Unifies Kedro and Dagster logging so logs from Kedro nodes appear in the Dagster UI and are easy to trace and debug.
+- **(Experimental) Logger Integration:** Unifies Kedro and Dagster logging so logs from Kedro nodes appear in the Dagster UI and are easy to trace and debug.

 ## How to install Kedro-Dagster?